Hengshan metro station

 Hengshan (橫山) is a station on the Taoyuan Airport MRT located in Dayuan District, Taoyuan City, Taiwan.
 It opened for commercial service on 2 March 2017.

 This elevated station has two side platforms and two tracks.
-Only Commuter trains stop at this station.
+Only commuter trains stop at this station.
 The station is 153.6 m long and 26.4 m wide.
-It opened for trial service on February 2, 2017, and for commercial service March 2, 2017.
+It opened for trial service on February 2, 2017, and for commercial service on March 2, 2017.

 In 2032, the Green line of the Taoyuan Metro will be extended to this station (station code G18), providing a transfer with the Airport MRT.

-Construction on the station began on September 18, 2008, and opened for commercial service on March 2, 2017 with the opening of the Taipei-Huanbei section of the Airport MRT.
+Construction on the station began on September 18, 2008, and it opened for commercial service on March 2, 2017 with the opening of the Taipei-Huanbei section of the Airport MRT.